masa-finance/docs/docs/use-cases/bot-killer.md

 ---
-title: Bot Killer
+title: Bot killer
 toc_max_heading_level: 4
 ---

-# Bot Killer
+# Bot killer

 With Masa Green you can kill bots and comply with regulation while preserving an individuals' privacy.
 Using two-factor authentication Masa Green can verify an on-chain user and prove they are human (and not a bot) with 99% effectiveness.